-If you are receiving the above message when trying to access the in-game library it is due to one of three reasons:
+If you are receiving the above message when trying to access the in-game library it could be due to one of the following reasons:

 - The following URLs needed to be allowed access from your network in order to access the library content.

 - You do not have internet access or your web filter is blocking access.